kartverket/github-workflows/README.md

 <br />

 ## run-security-scans

+### _DEPRECATED: THIS WORKFLOW IS DEPRECATED AND WILL NOT RECEIVE FURTHER UPDATES.
+PLEASE CHECK OUT [Pharos](https://github.com/kartverket/pharos/) FOR SECURITY SCANS_

 This workflow runs security scans on a repository.
 Note, in order to not limit/interfere with the development process, the scans do not run on draft pull requests.